 Factoring helps businesses in countless ways: Balance sheets become more attractive, financial positions are solidified, cash flow is enhanced, late penalties and fees can be eliminated, discounts from suppliers can be earned, and credit ratings improve.
 These improvements can put the company in a better position for future opportunities.
 [Interested in learning more about factoring services?
 Check out our best picks and reviews.]

-Generally, any business-to-business company that has the ability to increase their sales but is held back by a lack of capital can benefit from factoring.
-The industries that tend to use factors most frequently are service-based because they have a high labor component and must pay employees weekly, but accounts receivable collections are on a different and longer schedule.
-Without factoring, these companies wouldn't be able to expand.
+Generally, any B2B company that has the ability to increase its sales but is held back by a lack of capital can benefit from factoring.
+The industries that tend to use factoring most frequently are service-based, because they have a high labor component and must pay employees weekly.
+For example, in 2017, transportation and technology businesses were the largest business segments for factoring.
+These businesses need funding to sustain longer sales cycles, and the accounts receivable collections are on a different and longer schedule.
+Without factoring, such companies wouldn't be able to expand.

 Each company's cost of factoring is based on their risk, industry and market position.
-For companies that struggle to secure bank lending and need additional capital to make ends meet or take advantage of growing market opportunities, factoring may be the ideal time- and cost-effective solution.
+For companies that struggle to secure bank loans and need additional capital to make ends meet or take advantage of growing market opportunities, factoring may be a solution.